 Financial Regulation, Ethics and Technology

-Too Big Not to Change: Realigning National Banks’ Priorities with Public Interest, 58 American Business Law Journal (forthcoming 2021).
+Aligning National Bank Priorities with the Public Interest: National Benefit Banks and a New Stakeholder Approach, 58 American Business Law Journal (forthcoming 2021).

 Putting the Wild Back in Wilderness: An Argument for a More Natural Approach to Wildlife Management in Wilderness, 6 George Washington Journal of Energy and Environmental Law 21 (2015).